scott-22/algorithm-reference/README.md

 ## Properties/Queries
 Use some sort of pattern to prevent searching through every possibility.
 If there is no pattern, sort it.
 For a single value, use binary search.
 For a pair use a two pointers approach.
 For range queries, use a prefix array or a tree approach.
 Be able to use other data structures to store relevant information that can solve the problem at hand.

-### Searching:
+### Searches:
 #### \*SEARCH-VALUE*
 When searching for a single value, the worst case is to look through each value, giving O(n) time.
 For an unsorted array, there isn’t any structure, so we can’t do it efficiently.
 For a sorted array, we can do **binary search** in O(log n) time.

 #### \*SEARCH-TUPLE*
 When searching for a pair that either adds or subtracts to a value, the worst case is O(n^2) time, pretty intuitively.
-However, in a sorted array, we can use **two pointers** to do it in O(n) time.
+However, in a sorted array, we can use the **two pointers** approach to do it in O(n) time.
 This works since we always move the pointers towards each other.
 In fact, for subsets of length k (i.e, k random values of the array that add or subtracts to a value), we can do it in O(n^(k-1)) time, since we can go through each element, then take the remaining elements k-1 at a time.

 There is another approach to this problem, and it can be a bit more generalized.
 For searching a pair that sums up to s, you can iterate through every element i, then do a **binary search** for s-a[i].
 Thus you can find a pair in O(n log n) time.
 In fact, for subsets of length k, we can do it in O(n^(k-1) * log n) time, which is always log n times slower than the multiple pointers approach, but the idea can be applied to relatively more problems.

-#### \*MAX-SUBARRAY-VALUE*
-Let’s say we had an array to be split into k contiguous subarrays, and we’d like to maximize the sum of any subarray.
-The naive solution would be to iterate through and find each of the k subarrays, which even if we used a **PSA** to find the sum, it would still take O(n^(k-1)) time.
-Rather, we could do a binary search of the maximum value.
-Let’s say the total sum of the array was z.
-We would binary search all the values between 1 and z, and set that as the maximum.
-Then, we can iterate through the **PSA** and mark off whenever we surpass that value, and see if we have more or less groups than the target value k.
-Thus, we would only need O(n log z) time, which can be much less depending on the value of z.

 ### Range Queries:
-Obviously the worst case for doing a range query is just to go through each of the values.
+Obviously the worst case for doing a range query is just to go through each of the values (linear in both array length and query number).
+There’s often better ways of doing so, either with lazy evaluation or preprocessing.

 #### \*RSQ*
 For range sum queries, and some others, we can do a **prefix sum array (PSA)**, giving us O(1) query complexity and O(n) update complexity.
 We can apply this to a 2D array too, making a **2D prefix sum array** that allows calculation of a rectangular sum query using the principle of inclusion exclusion.
 It gets the sum of the rectangle defined by [0][0] as the top left corner, and [x][y] as the bottom right, which is the 2D equivalent of a prefix sum.
 Then we can just manipulate the four corners of the rectangle we want to sum.
 It calculates the query in O(1) complexity, and initializes/updates in O(n^2) complexity.